Restaurant Le Moulin du Fossard

 St Martin de Bienfaite la cressoniere

-Nesteled along the risle river, 15 minutes from Lisieux in an old mill, the "Moulin " is my favourite restaurant of Normandy.
+Nestled along the Risle river, 15 minutes from Lisieux in an old mill, the "Moulin " is my favorite restaurant of Normandy.

 Those who booked a Foodie Tour with me had lunch there.

 In Spring, we usually get the outdoor terrace just for ourselves - and the cows looking at us peacefully.

 The menu is changed monthly, depending of the season, and Benoit, the chef, attracts the local "lucky few " gourmets.

 Beuvron en Auge

 Set in the most pittoresque village of the Pays-d'Auge, this lovely "Créperie" makes some of the best crepes I have ever eaten, and believe me I am a gourmet.